-[Paret provides an introduction to Germany's operational doctrine, the evolution of its general staff system, and an analysis of the issues created by prewar technological advances.]
+[The assigned chapters provide a valuable introduction to Germany's operational doctrine, the evolution of its general staff system, and an analysis of the issues created by prewar technological advances.]

 4. Doughty, Robert A. "France."
 In War Planning 1914, edited by Richard F. Hamilton and Holger H. Herwig.
 Cambridge: Cambridge University Press, 2010.
 Pages 143-174.
 (E-Reserve)